Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

             init_pipeline.pl Bio::EnsEMBL::Hive::Examples::LongMult::PipeConfig::LongMult_conf -pipeline_url $PIPELINE_URL   # Initialize the pipeline database from a PipeConfig file

-            runWorker.pl -url $PIPELINE_URL -job_id $JOB_ID                                                                  # Run a specific job - this allows you to force your own order of execution.
+            runWorker.pl -url $PIPELINE_URL -job_id $JOB_ID                                                                  # Run a specific Job - this allows you to force your own order of execution.
 Run a few of these

-            beekeeper.pl -url $PIPELINE_URL -analyses_pattern $ANALYSIS_NAME -sync                                           # Force the system to recalculate job counts and determine states of analyses
+            beekeeper.pl -url $PIPELINE_URL -analyses_pattern $ANALYSIS_NAME -sync                                           # Force the system to recalculate Job counts and determine states of Analyses

-            visualize_jobs.pl -url $PIPELINE_URL -out long_mult_jobs_${STEP_NUMBER}.png                                      # To make a J-diagram snapshot (it is convenient to have synchronized numbering)
+            visualize_jobs.pl -url $PIPELINE_URL -out long_mult_jobs_${STEP_NUMBER}.png                                      # To make a J-diagram snapshot (it is convenient to have synchronised numbering)

-            generate_graph.pl -url $PIPELINE_URL -out long_mult_analyses_${STEP_NUMBER}.png                                  # To make an A-diagram snapshot (it is convenient to have synchronized numbering)
+            generate_graph.pl -url $PIPELINE_URL -out long_mult_analyses_${STEP_NUMBER}.png                                  # To make an A-diagram snapshot (it is convenient to have synchronised numbering)

 --------------

-1. This is our pipeline just after the initialization:
+1. This is our pipeline just after the initialisation:

    .. list-table::
       :header-rows: 0